Sitkus/images-search_vue/README.md

 Use Vue and build search input with which a user could fetch new photos using keywords, minor things like loading and error indicator included.

-In addition I'm using Vuex, to learn and improve my skills with it.
+In addition I'm using Vuex and SCSS improve my skills with those technologies.

 Test units are made with JEST.